awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-acmpca-certificateauthority-ocspconfiguration.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `OcspCustomCname`  <a name="cfn-acmpca-certificateauthority-ocspconfiguration-ocspcustomcname"></a>
-By default, ACM Private CA injects an AWS domain into certificates being validated by the Online Certificate Status Protocol \(OCSP\)\.
+By default, ACM Private CA injects an Amazon domain into certificates being validated by the Online Certificate Status Protocol \(OCSP\)\.
 A customer can alternatively use this object to define a CNAME specifying a customized OCSP domain\.
 Note: The value of the CNAME must not include a protocol prefix such as "http://" or "https://"\.
 *Required*: No
 *Type*: String